brneto/bookshelf/README.md

   }
 }
 ```
+To have access to the swagger documentation of this project access the address http://localhost:8080/swagger-ui.html.

 #### Test Cases
 All the test for the backend was implemented using [Spring Boot Test](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-testing).
 To setup the test class I've just created a POJO class inside the Maven test folder and added at class level the following annotations: